IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 	}
 ```

-The output stream `ParsedDataStream` contains the individual attributes that describe the bus' location.
+The output stream `ParsedDataStream` contains the individual attributes that describe the location of each bus.

-The `ParseNextBusData` is a special kind of operator called a _composite_  operator.
+The `ParseNextBusData` operator is a special kind of operator called a _composite_  operator.
 It is called a composite operator because it is made up multiple operators.
 It uses the `XMLParse` operator to parse the XML data.
-You can look at its source in `BusAlerts/sample/ParseNextBusData.spl`.
+You can look at its source in `BusAlerts/my.name.space/ParseNextBusData.spl`.

-Now that you have a stream of bus locations, you can use it to detect when a bus is near a point of interest (POI).
-The points of interest for our aapplication have been defined in another file, called `poi.csv`.
+Next, use the stream of bus locations, to detect when a bus is near a point of interest (POI).
+The points of interest for our application have been defined in another file, called `poi.csv`.
 The format of this data is as follows:

 ```
 #POI Name, Message to Bus, Location